AmokSolderer/APC/DOC/HowToStart.md

 First you should know what you're dealing with, so take a look at the [APC schematics](https://github.com/AmokSolderer/APC/blob/master/DOC/Hardware/APC_schematics.pdf).
 I have tried to design the hardware simple and straightforward, that means with a bit of hardware knowledge it shouldn't be a problem for you to understand how it works.

-In the schematic the names of the connectors are given for System7 and System11, but the System7 names are also valid for System3 - 6 and the System11 names match to System9.
+In the schematics the names of the connectors are given for System7 and System11, but the System7 names are also valid for System3 - 6 and the System11 names match to System9.
 The following picture should help you to determine where the various connectors belong.
 The solenoid GND connector of Sys11 games (1J13) has only 4 pins, in the picture it is marked as a black rectangle.
 The X symbols indicate which pins have to be removed.

 ![APC connectors](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC_Connectors.png)